 BART is working with the development team to ensure office is a significant component of the development in order to encourage travel patterns on the BART system that will help ease crowded trains at the peak travel times.

 BART’s Board of Directors approved an affordable housing policy in 2016, requiring a minimum of 20% of units produced through BART TOD projects be affordable.

 The proposed project is currently beginning the planning review process at the City of Oakland.
-The current project schedule calls for construction to begin as early as 2020.
+The current project schedule calls for construction to begin as early as the fall of 2021.